genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/11_release-notes/04_Version-2022.2.md

 - **DSL**.
 The first release (version 0.0.1) of our proprietary DSL now enables you to define full-stack applications, unifying front-end and back-end development.
     This is designed to improve the speed and efficiency of development on the Genesis low-code platform.
 You can now:

-    - enable authentication more easily across your applications- more easily authorise access to grids, views or commands
+    - enable authentication more easily across your applications - more easily authorise access to grids, views or commands
     - create custom commands and advanced views (via custom cell renderers).

 Main details are: